kieubinh/reading-notes/books/t12wy.md

 - **The number-one thing that you will have to sacrifice to be great, to achieve what you are capable of, and to execute your plans, is your comfort.**

 ## Chapter 2 - The most difficult challenge people face is not the lack of knowledge, but the lack of execution
-- **We all have two lives; the one we live and the one we're capable of living."** by Steven Pressfield, the author of "The War of Art".
+- **We all have two lives; the one we live and the one we're capable of living."** by _Steven Pressfield_, the author of "The War of Art".
 - Knowledge without execution is futile and useless.
 - The key to experencing growth is understanding the power of execution.
 - When you always do what's expected of you, you'll have no problem increasing your productivity.
 - Once we can consistently focus on what works, we'll be able to do things quite easily.
-- **"If we did the things we are capable of doing, we would literally astound ourselves."** by Thomas Edison.
+- **"If we did the things we are capable of doing, we would literally astound ourselves."** by _Thomas Edison_.
 - Each day is important to our lives, and that's why we must be careful of annualized thinking.
 - Deadlines motivate us to do many things because of the thrills associated with it.
 - Creat a feasible deadline for yourself today and work assiduously towards achieving it.